Where are messages stored?

 IPFS

-Torrent CDN getting it from a federated pinner (host)
+Torrent CDN getting it from a self-host pinner (host)

 IPFS is really a CDN